uaraven/shelastic/readme.md

    _Warning_: May change in future version.

     As commands are interpreted using shell rules, quotes and double quotes will be used to enclose multi-word parameters.
 Use parenthesis to pass string parameters.
 Parenthesis will be replaced with quotes in REST call.

+### Specific use cases

+*Disable all hosts but one*

+Steps to execute

+  - change number of replicas for index to 0

+  - Move all shards to one node

+        PUT /<index>/_settings
+        {
+        "settings": {
+            "index.routing.allocation.require._name": "enabled_node",
+            }
+        }